Woop-Chain/woopchain/.github/issue_template.md

-# [ Subject of the issue ]
+## [Subject of the issue]

-## Description
+### Description

-Describe your issue in as much detail as possible here.
+Describe your issue in as much detail as possible here

-## Your environment
+### Your environment

-- OS and version.
+* OS and version
-- The version of the Woop Chain.
-  (*Confirm the version of your Woop Chain client by running the following command: `woopchain version --grpc-address GRPC_ADDRESS`*)
+* version of the Woop Chain
-- The branch that causes this issue.
+* branch that causes this issue
-- Locally or Cloud hosted (which provider).
-- Please confirm if the validators are running under containerized environment (K8s, Docker, etc.).

-## Steps to reproduce
+### Steps to reproduce

-- Tell us how to reproduce this issue.
+* Tell us how to reproduce this issue <br />
-- Where the issue is, if you know.
+* Where the issue is, if you know <br />
-- Which commands triggered the issue, if any.
+* Which commands triggered the issue, if any
-- Provide us with the content of your genesis file.
-- Provide us with commands that you used to start your validators.
-- Provide us with the peer list of each of your validators by running the following command: `woopchain peers list --grpc-address GRPC_ADDRESS`.
-- Is the chain producing blocks and serving customers atm?

-## Expected behavior
+### Expected behaviour

-- Tell us what should happen.
+Tell us what should happen

+### Actual behaviour

-- Tell us what happened instead.
+Tell us what happens instead

-## Logs
+### Logs

-Provide us with debug logs from all of your validators by setting logging to `debug` output with: `server --log-level debug`
+Please paste any logs here that demonstrate the issue, if they exist

-## Proposed solution
+### Proposed solution

-If you have an idea on how to fix this issue, please write it down here, so we can begin discussing it
+If you have an idea of how to fix this issue, please write it down here, so we can begin discussing it